 In addition to access to all major, multiple-user equipment necessary to do modern biotechnology research, laboratories of AMCB faculty are well equipped with equipment for routine and specialized procedures of cell & molecular biology (sequencing, electrophoresis units, thermal cyclers, bio-reactors, incubators, sterile hoods, fluorescence plate readers, luminometer, etc.), biochemistry (electrophoresis, FPLC and HPLC systems, etc.), immunology (ELISA plate readers, dot blotting apparatuses, etc.), microscopy (light and fluorescence microscopes, dissecting and inverted microscopes, computer-based image analysis systems) and cell culture (culture rooms, laminar flow hoods and incubators).
 In addition, students learn to use major multi-user equipment located in ICBR laboratories (e.g., phosphorimager, flow cytometer, confocal scopes, electron microscope, real time PCR sequence detection system) because of the ICBR's commitment to graduate education, willingness to train students and easy access (all located on campus) to these instruments.

-A list of core equipment (purchased with AMCB funds) and shared
+A list of core equipment (purchased with AMCB funds) that is available to all members of the AMCB is as follows:

 The Marston Science Library and the J. Hillis Miller Health Center Library contain an extensive collection of journals and books to meet the needs of students in the program.